wp-plugins/link-log/readme.txt

 == Description ==

-This Plugin allows you to track which external links your visitors click on.
+> This Plugin allows you to track which external links your visitors click on.

 To achieve this the link-log Plugin changes all your links to external sites.
 For example **http://www.google.com** is changed to **http://www.example.com/?goto=http://www.google.com**.
 The link change takes place when a post or page is displayed.
 Internal links to pages on your domain are not changed, also URLs not starting with "http" or "https" are not changed.
 Also attributes (like class or target) are not touched.

 There is **no need to change anything**.
 All Links in all posts (even custom post types) and pages are changed automatically in front end.
 When editing a post or page in back end all links appear unchanged.

-= New in Version 1.1 =
+= New in Version 1.2 =

-It is now possible to omit multiplce clicks from the same IP-address within a selectable period (30 seconds to 72 hours).
+It is now possible to omit search engines and other bots.

 = Settings (optional) =

-In 'Settings' -> 'link-log' the name of the parameter (default ?goto) and the duration of the IP-lock (default none) can be changed.
+In 'Settings' -> 'link-log' you can set
+* the name of the parameter (default ?goto)
+* the duration of the IP-lock (default none)
+* whether to omit search engines or not

 = Theme functions =